iobear/dashgoat/README.md

 ## Features

- * Easy to use
- * Configuration management friendly
+ * Single binary
+ * Simple JSON API
+ * Minimal App configuration, the client is in charge.
  * Non hierarchical cluster option
  * Lightweight
  * HTTP(s) only, no special protocols